helins/dsim.cljc/README.md

 ## Continuous and hybrid simulation <a name="continuous-hybrid">

-In a continuous simulation, time does not jumps.
+In a continuous simulation, time does not jump.
 It gradually and constantly flows, much like in our universe.
 Remember that in discrete-event simulation, between events at two consecutive point in times, nothing happens, regardless of how long the interval in between.
 In a continuous simulation, because time